mendix/docs/content/en/docs/appstore/partner-solutions/ats/rg-ats/v1/test-dev/rg-one-selectors.md

 | :checked | Checked pseudo-class | Selects a user interface element which is **checked** |
 | E > F | Child Combinator | Selects an **F element child** of an E element |

-For more information visit the official [W3C CSS3 selectors reference](http://www.w3.org/TR/css3-selectors/).
+For more information, visit the official [W3C CSS3 selectors reference](http://www.w3.org/TR/css3-selectors/).

 ## 4 JQuery Selectors {#jquery-selectors}